 Chengdu J-10 (Jian-10 Fighter aircraft 10) / F-10

-There has been much speculation on the development of China's J-10 fighter.
+There was much speculation on the development of China's J-10 fighter.
 Many suggested the aircraft's design was based on the Lavi- the unsuccessful attempt by Israel to develop an indigenous F-16 fighter.
 Only in December 2006 did China officially acknowledged the fielding of the J-10, when the PLA Air Force (PLAAF) released videos and photos of the aircraft via China Central Television (CCTV) and Xinhua News Agency.
 By then, it was apparent that the J-10 has the potential of becoming one of the most significant fighters in the next few decades.

 Initial development of the J-10 began in October 1988.
 Originally the aircraft was to be an air superiority fighter.
 The 1980s saw a number of similar aircraft designs featuring a main delta-wing and canards.
 The delta-wing, a triangular wing platform, offers two important aerodynamic qualities to a combat aircraft.
 First, the swept leading edge of a delta-wing stays ahead of the shock wave generated by the nose of the aircraft during supersonic flight, making delta-wing a very efficient aerodynamic wing shape for supersonic flight.
 And secondly, the leading edge of delta-wing also generates a massive vortex that attaches itself to the upper surface of the wing during high angle-of-attack (AOA) maneuvers resulting in very high stall points.
 Additionaly, the delta-wing offers increased survivability by having increased structural and airflow stability.